Death of Ann Lovett: Media reaction

 On Saturday 4 February, Ireland's most popular television show, The Late Late Show, was coming to an end, when host Gay Byrne read a headline from the next day's Sunday Tribune newspaper: "Girl, 15, Dies Giving Birth in a Field".
-Stating angrily "nothing terribly exciting there", Byrne cast the newspaper onto the studio floor.
+Reacting with "My goodness me, and that happened in County Longford apparently", he continued reading the other headlines in the newspaper before commenting, "nothing terribly exciting there", and dropping the newspaper onto the studio floor.

-A phone call had been made to the newspaper by an anonymous caller from Granard, and the story, broken in the Sunday Tribune by Emily O'Reilly, drew the attention of the world to Lovett.
+A phone call had been made to the newspaper by an anonymous caller from Granard, and the story, broken in the Sunday Tribune by Emily O'Reilly, drew national attention of Lovett's case.

-The story shocked the nation and left many asking how such a thing could happen.
+The story left many asking how such a thing could happen.
 For others it was an opportunity to finally reveal similar stories that had remained hidden for decades.
 The Gay Byrne Show on RTÉ Radio 1 began to receive letters from all over the country – "Too many letters.
 They couldn't be ignored."

 Local reaction

 The local community and clergy, including the order of nuns at the school which Lovett had attended, released a statement denying any knowledge of her pregnancy.
 While the statement issued by the nuns, following legal advice, said they "did not know" about her pregnancy, they subsequently refused to confirm whether they had suspected it or not.

 Rumours also circulated regarding the identity of the child's father and Lovett's difficult family circumstances.
 Many residents of Granard accused the media of being overly intrusive and of wrongly attaching blame to the community for the tragedy.

 In National Archives of Ireland documents released in December 2014, a letter was revealed, written by the Roman Catholic Archdiocese of Armagh to poet Christopher Daybell, which claimed Lovett's "sad death reflects more on her immaturity than on any lack of Christian charity".